xMohammadAsimx/Practice/README.md

 - git merge developerA

 Step 16 - git branch -d developerA -- Inorder to delete a local branch will delete developerA

+Step 17 - Sometimes we recieve a error failed to push some code because of conflict if someone added their code function which is different from my function.
+In that case I need to pull that file